 Ed Reid took up the post of Housemaster in Verites in September 2015.
 Ed is an Old Carthusian (g 1989-1994) who read Mathematics at Christ Church, Oxford, where he was awarded a First.
 He taught at Radley for three years, during which time he was a resident Assistant Housemaster and Master in charge of Racquets.
-He returned to Charterhouse as a teacher in 2001; since then he has held various positions, including Master of the Yearlings and, presently, Master of the Under School.
-Ed also helps to run the Christian Union and coaches football, hockey and tennis.
+He returned to Charterhouse as a teacher in 2001; since then he has held various positions, including Master of the Yearlings and Master of the Under School.
+Ed also runs the Christian Union and coaches football, hockey and tennis.
 He is married to Jean and they have two young children.
 As well as his sporting interests, Ed enjoys reading, music and theatre and is an active member of Binscombe Church.

 Mr EJ Reid

-Telephone: +44 (0)1483 291520
+T: +44 (0)1483 291520